bkryza/decorest/README.rst

 on each method call thus significantly improving the performance of the client in case multiple reponses are peformed.

-To start and stop the session, simply call `start_session` on the client instance.
-Only the first method after this call will create the session, consecutive calls will reuse it until `stop_session` method is called on the client instance.
+To start and stop the session, simply call :py:`client.start_session()` on the client instance.
+Only the first method after this call will create the session, consecutive calls will reuse it until :py:`client.stop_session()` method is called on the client instance.

 .. code-block:: python